jackfoxy/urQL/docs/01-preliminaries.md

 Inlined sub-queries are prohibited to enhance readability.
 JOINs and/or CTEs accommodate all related use cases and promote composability.
 CTEs can be referenced for certain use cases in predicates.

-Relational division is supported with a DIVIDED BY operator.
+Relational division is supported with a DIVIDED BY operator. (not yet implemented in the urQL parser or Obelisk)

 Set operations support nesting of queries on the right side of the operator.

-All data manipulation commands (DELETE, INSERT, MERGE, UPDATE), along with the SELECT statement, can accept a dataset output by the previous TRANSFORM step and send its output dataset to the next step.
+All data manipulation commands (DELETE, INSERT, MERGE, UPDATE), along with the SELECT statement, can accept a dataset output by the previous TRANSFORM step and send its output dataset to the next step.  (experimental; not yet implemented in the urQL parser of Obelisk and may not be)

 Reading and/or updating data on foreign ships is permissible if the ship's pilot has granted permission.
 Cross database joins are allowed, but cross ship joins are not.
-Views cannot be defined on foreign databases.
+Views cannot be defined on foreign databases. (not yet implemented in Obelisk)

-Queries can operate on previous versions and data of the databases through the the AS OF clause.
+Queries can operate on previous versions and data of the databases through the the AS OF clause. (not yet implemented in the urQL parser or Obelisk)

-This document has placeholders for Stored Procedures and Triggers, which have yet to be defined.
-These will be points for integration with hoon and other agents.

 ## urQL language diagrams and general syntax